-2. Research methods in 3 Development of research proposal, and conduct of a supervised 3 Development of research proposal, and conduct of a supervised psychology experiment with child participants employing a sound research design, data analysis and interpretation, and the appropriate use of technologies 3.
-Critical thinking skills Critical analysis and interpretation of data from the in-class experiment.
-Development of research literature review for 3 research proposal, showing use of critical and creative thinking, 3 sceptical inquiry, and the scientific approach to solve problems related to developmental change in behaviour and mental processes.
-4. Values, research and Ongoing discussion of the ethical issues surrounding research with professional ethics children, and the development of an experimental protocol to yield • meaningful empirical evidence, showing a knowledge of the value 3 of empirical evidence, tolerance of ambiguity during the search for 5 greater understanding of behaviour and the ability to act ethically in the development of experiments in the field of human development 5.
-Communication skills Collaboration in group work for research proposals.
-Development 5. communication skins of in-class presentations of research proposals encouraging you to communicate effectively in a variety of contexts, both as presenter 3 and critical audience.
+2. Research methods in psychology 3 Development of research proposal, and conduct of a supervised experiment with child participants employing a sound research design, data analysis and interpretation, and the appropriate use of technologies 3.
+Critical thinking skills 3 Critical analysis and interpretation of data from the in-class experiment.
+Development of research literature review for research proposal, showing use of critical and creative thinking, sceptical inquiry, and the scientific approach to solve problems related to developmental change in behaviour and mental processes.
+4. Values, research and professional ethics 3 Ongoing discussion of the ethical issues surrounding research with children, and the development of an experimental protocol to yield meaningful empirical evidence, showing a knowledge of the value of empirical evidence, tolerance of ambiguity during the search for greater understanding of behaviour and the ability to act ethically in the development of experiments in the field of human development 5.
+Communication skills 3 Collaboration in group work for research proposals.
+Development of in-class presentations of research proposals encouraging you to communicate effectively in a variety of contexts, both as presenter and critical audience.
 Written communication in the form of a final research proposal that incorporates feedback on the oral presentation.
-6. Learning and Be able to apply psychological principles to broader issues derived application of 3 from developmental psychology, including its role in understanding psychology 5 developmental disorders and the framing of policy and practice in educational and forensic domains
+6. Learning and application of psychology 3 Be able to apply psychological principles to broader issues derived from developmental psychology, including its role in understanding developmental disorders and the framing of policy and practice in educational and forensic domains